Efficient shape-constrained inference for the autocovariance sequence from a reversible Markov chain: Moment least squares estimator (Moment LSE)

 Note $T(m;a,b)(0) = m(0)$, and when $a=0, b=1$, we have $T(m;0,1) = m$.

 \begin{prop}[\mbox{$[a,b]$}-moment sequences] For a sequence $m=\{m(k)\}_{k=0}^{\infty}$ and $a<b$, there exists a representing measure $\mu$ for $m$ supported on $[a,b]$ if and only if the sequence $T(m; a,b)$ is completely monotone.
-Additionally, if $T(m; a,b)$ is completely monotone, then the representing measure for $m$ is unique. \end{prop} The proof of Proposition \ref{prop:momentSeq} is deferred to Appendix~\ref{pf:momentSeq}.
+Additionally, if $T(m; a,b)$ is completely monotone, then the representing measure for $m$ is unique. \end{prop} The proof of Proposition \ref{prop:momentSeq} is deferred to Supplementary Material~S4.1~\citep{berg2023efficientsuppl}.
 Since throughout this paper we will consider sequences $m=\{m(k)\}_{k=-\infty}^{\infty}$ satisfying the symmetry relation $m(k)=m(-k)$ for each $k\in\mathbb{Z}$, we state the following corollary.

 \begin{cor} Consider a sequence $m=\{m(k)\}_{k\in\Z}$ which is symmetric around $0$, i.e., $m(k) = m(-k)$ for $k\in\Z$.
 Additionally, consider $a,b\in\mathbb{R}$ with $a<b$.
 Then there exists a measure $\mu$ supported on $[a,b]$ such that $m(k)=\int x^{|k|} \mu(dx)$ for all $k\in \mathbb{Z}$ if and only if the sequence $ T( \{m(k)\}_{k\in\N} ; a,b)$ is completely monotone.
 Additionally, if $ T( \{m(k)\}_{k\in\N} ; a,b)$ is completely monotone, then the measure corresponding to $m$ is unique. \end{cor}